CFPB Takes Action Against TransUnion and Equifax

 District Court Dismisses FCRA Lawsuit

 On January 24th, the U.S. District Court for the District of New Jersey dismissed a consolidated proposed Fair Credit Reporting Act (FCRA) class-action lawsuit against Michaels Stores.
-According to the complaint, Plaintiffs Christina Graham, Gary Anderson, Michele Castro, Janice Bercut, and Michelle Bercut alleged that Michaels failed to “clearly and conspicuously” announce its intent to obtain applicants’ background checks in a stand-alone disclosure, in violation of the FCRA.
+According to the complaint, Plaintiffs Christina Graham, Gary Anderson, Michele Castro, Janice Bercut, and Michelle Bercut alleged that Michaels failed to “clearly and conspicuously” announce its intent to obtain candidates’ background checks in a stand-alone disclosure, in violation of the FCRA.
 The Court ruled that the Plaintiffs failed to meet Article III requirements of the Constitution.
 The judge asserted that mere procedural violations do not constitute a concrete harm and that the Plaintiffs were aware that their background checks would be obtained, even though the disclosure was not in the correct location.
 The centralized case is In Re: Michaels Stores Inc., Fair Credit Report Act (FCRA) Litigation, MDL No. 2615 in the U.S. District Court for the District of New Jersey.

-Amazon Can’t Escape Applicants’ Background Check Suit
+Amazon Can’t Escape Candidates’ Background Check Suit

-A Florida federal judge on Monday said that Amazon.com Inc. can’t duck a class action by job applicants accusing the online retailer of violating the Fair Credit Reporting Act through its background check system, saying that it is possible the company did not follow the proper steps to receive approval for the checks.
+A Florida federal judge on Monday said that Amazon.com Inc. can’t duck a class action by job candidates accusing the online retailer of violating the Fair Credit Reporting Act through its background check system, saying that it is possible the company did not follow the proper steps to receive approval for the checks.

 Philadelphia City Council Follows Massachusetts in Passing Legislation to Ban Inquiries into Wage History

-After Massachusetts became the first state to pass a law restricting inquiries into an applicant’s wage history, Philadelphia is now poised to become the first city in the United States to do so.
+After Massachusetts became the first state to pass a law restricting inquiries into an candidate’s wage history, Philadelphia is now poised to become the first city in the United States to do so.
 On December 8, 2016, the Philadelphia City Council passed a bill that would amend the city’s Fair Practices Ordinance to add a provision that would prohibit employers from inquiring about wage history.
 Mayor Jim Kenney is expected to sign the amendment into law in the near future.
 The amendment will take effect 120 days thereafter.
 The amendment to the Ordinance is designed to address pay inequities affecting primarily women and minorities, as reflected in U.S. census data on wages.
-Many employers ask applicants about their pay history during the hiring process.
-However, using an applicant’s wage rate or salary with a prior employer to determine the pay offered to an applicant may perpetuate pay discrimination to the extent an applicant’s pay history was influenced (explicitly or implicitly) by unlawful bias.
-The amendment would make it illegal for employers in the City of Philadelphia to inquire about wage history, require disclosure of wage history, condition employment on the disclosure of wage history or retaliate against an applicant for failing to respond to an inquiry about wage history.
+Many employers ask candidates about their pay history during the hiring process.
+However, using an candidate’s wage rate or salary with a prior employer to determine the pay offered to an candidate may perpetuate pay discrimination to the extent an candidate’s pay history was influenced (explicitly or implicitly) by unlawful bias.
+The amendment would make it illegal for employers in the City of Philadelphia to inquire about wage history, require disclosure of wage history, condition employment on the disclosure of wage history or retaliate against an candidate for failing to respond to an inquiry about wage history.
 The amendment defines “inquiry” and “wages” broadly to effectuate its remedial purpose.
 The amendment to the Ordinance includes two narrow exceptions.
-First, if an applicant knowingly and willingly discloses a prior wage to an employer, then the employer may rely on the applicant’s wage history in determining the wage for the position to which the applicant is applying.
+First, if an candidate knowingly and willingly discloses a prior wage to an employer, then the employer may rely on the candidate’s wage history in determining the wage for the position to which the candidate is applying.
 This exception likely will be construed narrowly by the city based on its interpretations of other Ordinances passed by City Council.
 Second, the Ordinance does not restrict an employer from inquiring about or otherwise using wage history if a separate federal, state or local law specifically authorizes the disclosure or verification of wage history for employment purposes.
 The amendment to the Ordinance cites the similar legislation enacted in Massachusetts as influencing the City of Philadelphia to amend its Ordinance.
 On August 1, 2016, Massachusetts became the first state to impose restrictions on employers from asking about pay history.
-Among other things, the Massachusetts legislation prohibits employers from seeking the salary history of any applicant, unless the applicant provides written authorization, and only after the employer has made an offer of employment with compensation.
+Among other things, the Massachusetts legislation prohibits employers from seeking the salary history of any candidate, unless the candidate provides written authorization, and only after the employer has made an offer of employment with compensation.
 The Massachusetts legislation takes effect on January 1, 2018.
 Other jurisdictions may soon follow suit.
-For example, the states of Pennsylvania, New Jersey, and California and New York City each have bills pending that would restrict employers from asking applicants about their pay history.
+For example, the states of Pennsylvania, New Jersey, and California and New York City each have bills pending that would restrict employers from asking candidates about their pay history.

 Philadelphia’s Wage Equity Bill Set To Go Into Effect On May 23, 2017

 Mayor Jim Kenney signed the Philadelphia Wage Equity Bill into law on Monday, January 23, 2017.
 It will take effect on May 23, 2017, and be codified in the Philadelphia Code at Sections 9-1103((1)(i) and 9-1131.
 Under the new law, employers may not ask about a prospective employee’s wage and fringe benefits history or rely on such information in setting compensation and benefits.
-The new law is modeled after a Massachusetts statute, and is intended to narrow the gender wage gap by preventing employers from setting pay based in whole or in part on an applicant’s wages and benefits at a prior job, unless the applicant wants to disclose it.
-A covered employer may still ask an applicant what his or her salary and benefits expectations are, and an applicant may knowingly and willingly disclose his or her salary and benefits history.
-The new law requires employers to revise employment applications and processes for interviewing applicants, negotiating and setting compensation and verifying prior employment to ensure that there is no obligation to disclose salary and benefits history.
+The new law is modeled after a Massachusetts statute, and is intended to narrow the gender wage gap by preventing employers from setting pay based in whole or in part on an candidate’s wages and benefits at a prior job, unless the candidate wants to disclose it.
+A covered employer may still ask an candidate what his or her salary and benefits expectations are, and an candidate may knowingly and willingly disclose his or her salary and benefits history.
+The new law requires employers to revise employment applications and processes for interviewing candidates, negotiating and setting compensation and verifying prior employment to ensure that there is no obligation to disclose salary and benefits history.
 The law includes a posting requirement, and the City plans to provide a poster on its website along with answers to FAQs before May 23, 2017.
 One FAQ we hope the City answers relates to the scope of the law, which is written to apply to employers that do business in the City of Philadelphia, without reference to whether they employ any employees within the City limits.

 Ga. – Augusta Commissioners Give the Green Light to Ban the Box